siderolabs/coredns/plugin/file/README.md

 ~~~
 file DBFILE [ZONES... ] {
     reload DURATION
+    fallthrough [ZONES...]
 }
 ~~~

 * `reload` interval to perform a reload of the zone if the SOA version changes.
 Default is one minute.
   Value of `0` means to not scan for changes and reload.
 For example, `30s` checks the zonefile every 30 seconds and reloads the zone when serial changes.
+* `fallthrough` If zone matches and no record can be generated, pass request to the next plugin.
+  If **[ZONES...]** is omitted, then fallthrough happens for all zones for which the plugin is authoritative.
+If specific zones are listed (for example `in-addr.arpa` and `ip6.arpa`), then only queries for those zones will be subject to fallthrough.

 If you need outgoing zone transfers, take a look at the *transfer* plugin.